Construction of an A-manifold on a principal torus bundle: Principal torus bundles

 We now introduce a metric on $P$ which will make $p:P\rightarrow B$ a Riemannian submersion

 where $[b_{ij}]_{i,j=1}^r$ is a positive definite symmetric matrix.
 This matrix induces a left-invariant metric on $T^r$.

-\begin{prop} In the above situation fields $\xi^1,\ldots,\xi^r$ are Killing vector fields with respect to the metric $g$. \end{prop} \begin{proof} Let $\xi^k$ be one of the vector fields defined above as pullback of a fundamental field on $P_k$.
+\begin{prop} In the above situation $\xi^1,\ldots,\xi^r$ are Killing vector fields with respect to the metric $g$. \end{prop} \begin{proof} Let $\xi^k$ be one of vector fields defined above as pullbacks of fundamental fields on $P_k$.
 First observe, that the Lie derivative $L_{\xi^k}g$ depends only on the Lie derivatives of $\theta^l$ with respect to $\xi^k$